koebi/wl/README.md

 # wl
-little script to actually create a watchlist for movies
+little program to actually create a watchlist for movies